Nahom32/Blockchain-Voting-Backend/README.md

 # Blockchain-Voting-Backend
 Blockchain Voting Backend

-Note on the express-backend develpment
+Note on the express-backend development

 ## Flow